googlezhang/play-dok/README.md

 ## Authentication

-Information required to call Applidok features can be passed as function parameter, as request parameters or headers, or set in application configuration (file `conf/application.conf`).
+Information required to call Fudok features can be passed as function parameter, as request parameters or headers, or set in application configuration (file `conf/application.conf`).

 So it's possible add application token and template ID in application configuration with following format:

 ```
-applidok.token=Application token for Applidok
+fudok.token=Application token for Fudok
-applidok.template=ID of Applidok template
+fudok.template=ID of Fudok template
 ```

-> These credentials are visible on each template in [Applidok manager](https://go.applidok.com), in Integration tab.
+> These credentials are visible on each template in [Fudok manager](https://go.fudok.com), in Integration tab.

-Application token and template ID can also be provided as request parameters or headers using names `applidok_token` and `applidok_template`.
+Application token and template ID can also be provided as request parameters or headers using names `fudok_token` and `fudok_template`.

 Finally, you can directly pass it as function parameter when you call `PlayAction(...)` from your controllers: